comfortblanket/calendar_creator/README.md

 The `create_calendar_pdf`(`save_fname`, `year_first`, `month_first`, `year_last=None`, `month_last=None`, `events=None`, `settings=None`) function creates a PDF with monthly calenders in it.
 The result is saved to `save_fname`.

 `year_first` and `year_last` are integers which specify the first and last year from which to print months.

-`month_first` is an integer which specifies the first month in `year_first` to print.
-Value must be between 1 and 12 inclusive.
-`month_last` is an integer which specifies the last month in year_last to print.
-Value must be between 1 and 12 inclusive.
+`month_first` is an integer which specifies the first month in `year_first` to print. `month_last` is an integer which specifies the last month in `year_last` to print.
+Month values must be between 1 and 12 inclusive.

 `settings` is a dict which has the following options in it, with default values in parentheses:

-    font-color () default value to use for any non-specified font colors
+    font-color (0,0,0) default value to use for any non-specified font colors

     margin-left (0.5) left page margin in inches margin-right (0.5) right page margin in inches